dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 If the linter runs into errors, you can specify dbt to fail the job or continue running it.
 When failing jobs, you can reduce spend on compute costs by not building a pull request that doesn't satisfy your SQL code quality CI check.

 To override the default linting behavior, create an `.sqlfluff` config file in your project and add your linting rules to it. dbt Cloud will use the rules defined in the config file when linting.
-For details about linting rules, refer to [Custom Usage](https://docs.sqlfluff.com/en/stable/gettingstarted.html#custom-usage) in the SQLFluff documentation
+For details about linting rules, refer to [Custom Usage](https://docs.sqlfluff.com/en/stable/gettingstarted.html#custom-usage) in the SQLFluff documentation.